BaraSedih11/ReducingOverfitting/README.md

 3. Open and run the Jupyter Notebook `quiz.ipynb` using Jupyter Notebook or JupyterLab.

-4. Follow along with the code and comments in the notebook to understand how polynomial regression is implemented using Python.
+4. Follow along with the code and comments in the notebook to understand how to solve overfitting using Python.

 ## Acknowledgements